bluegenes/2022-paper-protein-kmers/manuscript.md

 By applying the same equations to comparisons between amino acid k-mer sketches, we can estimate average Amino Acid Identity (AAI) between proteomes.
 For this application, we maintain the assumption of a simple mutational model of equal substitution probability at each position, but recognize that it now applies to any amino acid, rather than any nucleotide.

-Using the Fractional Containment Index...
+The debiased Fractional Containment Index is an unbiased estimator of the true containment index $C(A,B)$.

 ```{=latex}
 \begin{equation}